dmstern/citation-grabber/README.md

   system("npm start", workingDirectory="/home/dmstern/projects/citation-grabber")
   ```

-Now you can suck the your newest Google Scholar catations right from TeXStudio by pressing Shift+F[NumberOfMacro].
+Now you can pull the your newest Google Scholar catations right from TeXStudio by pressing Shift+F[NumberOfMacro].

 ## Known Issues